poiyomi/PoiyomiDocs/docs/general/render-preset.md

 - Render Queue: `2000` (Geometry)
 - ZWrite: `On`

-The default rendering mode in Unity.
-Suitable for objects with no transparency at all, such as concrete, wood, solid plastic, etc.
+The default rendering mode in Unity, typically recommended for general usage.
+Commonly used for objects with no transparency at all, such as concrete, wood, solid plastic, human skin, etc.

 ### Cutout